-The Facility is located in room 1-32, on the third floor of Building 119 on the VA campus
+The Facility is located in room 2-22, on the second floor of Building 119 on the VA campus

-The Facility houses a Beckman CEQ 8000 genetic analyzer, a Syngene G:box imager, an Agilent 2100 Bioanalyzer, an Eppendorf epMotion 5070 robot, a Turner Biosystems Modulus Microplate reader, a BioRad iQ5 iCycler and Bio-Rad Cfx 96, and an Eppendorf Gradient Mastercycler along with a variety of other molecular biology equipment.
+The Facility houses a Beckman CEQ 8000 genetic analyzer, a Syngene G:box imager, an Agilent 2100 Bioanalyzer, an Eppendorf epMotion 5070 robot, a Turner Biosystems Modulus Microplate reader, a BioRad iQ5 iCycler and Bio-Rad Cfx 96, and an Eppendorf Gradient Mastercycler, Bio-Rad Bio-Plex Mag-Pix, Protein Simple Wes, MiSeq NGS, along with a variety of other molecular biology equipment.

 Dr. Michelle Duffourc, Director

 Dr. Michelle M. Duffourc is a neuroscience researcher and teacher.
 Her laboratory has two primary interests: 1) understanding the molecular basis of hereditary blinding disorders and 2) determining the factors that control gene expression in the retina.
 Her research efforts have earned her a National Research Service Award from the National Eye Institute and a Pediatric Ophthalmology Fellowship from the Knights Templar Eye Foundation.
 She is a member of the American Society for Pharmacology and Experimental Therapeutics, Sigma Xi, and the Association for Research in Vision and Ophthalmology.